toUpperCase78/intel-processors/README.md

 ## Future Plans

-**I'm aware that this repo has been in silent for more than 2 years!** In order to make it alive, all datasets are being updated to version 1.6 specifications described above.
+**This repo has been in silence for a long time!** In order to make it alive, all datasets are being updated to version 1.8 specifications described above.
+Then, I'll move on to analyses for presenting more insights!

-After that, analyses will be performed in order to better understand the evolution of these processors, which is definitely in my wishlist!

-Then, depending on the interest of this repo, more features might be included for detailed specs for any processors.
-And you may first try to find your processor here with necessary details...
+Depending on the interest of this repo, more features might be included for detailed specs for any processors.
+Naturally, you may try to find your processor here with necessary details!